PCR guide UK 2026 All budgets

 Ports: 2× AC, 2× USB-C, 2× USB-A

-Pros: Compact and lightweight, pure sine wave, LFP battery rated 4000 cycles, fast USB-C, quiet.
+Pros: Lightest unit here at 6.4kg, pure sine wave, LFP rated 4000 cycles, fast USB-C, quiet, great for camping.

 Cons: 500W continuous limits fridge use; no pass-through charging; no app connectivity.